Pale Waves: 2019–2022: Who Am I?

 Speaking to NME while at Radio 1's Big Weekend in May 2019, Baron-Gracie updated on the progress of the EP, saying the band "[had] so many songs" and that they would cut the amount to "five or six tracks" with the remainder that "will probably go on the album".
 However, in September 2019 the band reported they will no longer be doing an EP, rather "diving deep into the second album".
 On 17 October 2019 the band won the Q Best Breakthrough Act at the Q Awards 2019.

 In January 2020 Pale Waves released the song "SkinDeepSkyHighHeartWide" in collaboration with Lawrence Rothman for The Turning official motion picture soundtrack.
-The band were involved in a road accident in March 2020 on their way to support Halsey in Berlin.
+A few months later, in March 2020, the band were involved in a road accident on their way to support Halsey in Berlin.
 The group's tour bus rolled off the road, leaving them trapped in the bus.
 Minor injuries were sustained in the accident and the tour bus burnt out.
 Ciara Doran on Instagram described the incident, "We honestly thought we were going to die.
 The injuries will heal but this will stay with me and everyone involved for forever."

 The band's second album, Who Am I?, was announced on 10 November 2020 along with its lead single "Change", which was named as Annie Mac's Hottest Record in the World.
-With both Baron-Gracie and Doran being members of the LGBTQ+ community, they both aimed for the album to reflect that, with Baron-Gracie stating in an interview with DIY that she wanted to be "a voice for LGBTQ+ people".
+Baron-Gracie and Doran, both of whom are members of the LGBTQ+ community, aimed for the album to be "a voice for LGBTQ+ people".
 The album was partially recorded in Los Angeles with Rich Costey though COVID-19 restrictions forced the band to return to the U.K. and finish the remainder of the album remotely.
 Of making an album during the pandemic, Baron-Gracie confessed that "for me, music and art is for people not to feel so alone and isolated.
 I want to be that person my fans look up to and find comfort in."
 Who Am I? was released on 12 February 2021 and reached number 3 on UK Albums Chart.

-2022–present: Unwanted
+2022–2024: Unwanted

 The band's third studio album, Unwanted, was released on 12 August 2022.
+It was supported by singles "Lies", "Reasons to Live", "Jealousy", "The Hard Way", and "Clean", all of which were released during the spring and summer months of 2022.
+Taking heavy inspiration from the likes of Paramore, Courtney Love, and Liz Phair, the album was a pivot into pop-punk, deviating further from their indie-pop and dream-pop roots.

+The following month, in September 2022, Pale Waves went on to perform shows in North America, and were set to complete touring on October 7; however, on September 20, the remaining dates in the United States were canceled due to safety concerns over their tour bus.
+In November, the band played various shows in the United Kingdom and Japan.